Simiine/CI-Project-1/README.md

 ### Lighthouse
 #### Desktop
 - The lighthouse score for the homepage scored high except for SEO which scored 89.
 This was due to 3 links not having descriptive text.
-The links were product-types.html, ingredients-index.html and best-practice.html
+The links were product-types.html, ingredients-index.html and best-practice.html in the resources section.
+To fix this, instead of linking just the learn more section I linked the entire section which raised my SEO to 100.
 - The product types page and the ingredients index scored the highest in lighthouse.
 They both got a score of 100 in all areas.
 - The best practice page scored very high with 99 in performance and 100 across all other areas
 - I have included screenshots of the scores for all pages.